ADB-Data-Division/ais_passageways/readme.md

 For Suez Canal, [re-routed
 vessels](Suez%20Canal%20Reroutes.ipynb) during the March 2021 blockage are also identified.

-To validate the algorithm, [transit counts for Suez Canal are compared with official data from Suez Canal Authority](notebooks/Suez%20Canal%20Benchmarking.ipynb).
+To validate the algorithm, transit counts per vessel category for each of the passageways were compared with
+with official data/ground truth data depending on availability.

 The notebooks are run in the [UN Global Platform](https://www.officialstatistics.org/).
 Connect to the platform and use kernel `pyspark3.5 ais2.9`.